-Dr. Charles Tozer was born in Malahide Township, near Aylmer, Ontario in 1826.
-His parents were Charles Gustaves Adolphus Tozer and the former Phoebe Teeple.
-There were 12 children in the family and his parents were farmers.
-Dr. Tozer had 2 older brothers, William and Alexander and an older sister named Elizabeth.
-A sister Phoebe was born the same year as Dr. Tozer, but it’s possible that they were not twins.
-His other siblings were; Hannah, Frances, Mahlon, Emiline, Sarah, George, and Helen.
+Dr. Charles Tozer was born in Malahide Township, near Aylmer, (Elgin County) Ontario in 1826.
+Dr Tozer was the 3rd of 11 children born to Charles Gustaves Adolphus Tozer and the former Phoebe Teeple.
+His parents were farmers and his siblings were; William Silas Tozer, Alexander Treadwell Tozer, Elizabeth Tozer, Hannah Tozer, Frances Mary Tozer, Mahlon B. Tozer, Emiline Tozer, Sarah Ann Tozer and George Washington Tozer (who died in infancy).
 Dr. Tozer’s mother died in 1861 at the age of 64.
-She was buried at the Aylmer Cemetery in Elgin County, Ontario.
+She was buried at the Aylmer Cemetery.
 His father married Abigail Smith on the 28th of February, 1866 in Elgin County.

 After his marriage, Dr. Tozer moved his medical practice to Cedar Springs in Harwich Twp (Chatham-Kent).
-He was the first physician to set up a medical practice in Cedar Springs and he saw patients in the surrounding area, including Blenheim.
+He was the first physician to set up a medical practice in Cedar Springs and he saw patients from the surrounding area, including Blenheim.

 Mrs. (Tozer) Donovan died on the 8th of November, 1868.
 She was buried at the Craford Cemetery.
-Clarissa Donovan died in London, Ontario on the 21st of April, 1932 and she was also buried at the Crawford Cemetery.
+Clarissa Donovan died in London, Ontario on the 21st of April, 1932 and she was also buried at the Craford Cemetery.
 Jeremiah Donovan married Ann McKenzie on the 19th of January, 1871.
-He died on the 14th of February, 1904 and was buried at Maple Leaf Cemetery in Chatham.
+He died on the 14th of February, 1904 and he was buried at Maple Leaf Cemetery in Chatham.

-*After the death of her parents, Elizabeth went to live with her maternal grandfather Enoch Stevens.
+*After the death of her parents, Elizabeth Tozer went to live with her maternal grandfather Enoch Stevens.
 Elizabeth became a school teacher.